walid-atmane/intership_2025/README.md

 Introduction:
 This project aimed to design and implement a smart home automation system integrating IoT to enhance energy efficiency, safety, and user comfort.
 The system includes real-time monitoring and automated controls for climate regulation, fire safety, and intrusion detection.

+i have added a pdf file detailing diffrents aspects of the projet